If it’s your dream to take a career break to travel the world, don’t wait around for too long

 “I think that’s the point,” she continues.
 “You are meeting a friendship group that you may not necessarily find in your normal day-to-day life, but they’re very interested and interesting people.”

-It’s normal for people to worry about the concept of travelling with strangers, Lindsay adds, “but it gels pretty quickly, so I’d just say, don’t worry about it – try it.
+It’s normal for people to be cautious about travelling with strangers for the first time, Lindsay adds, “but it gels pretty quickly, so I’d just say, don’t worry about it – try it.
 You’ll have no regrets.”